 Maintenance: If subsequent changes to the Deployment, or other information or testing, indicates that the Deployment is not in conformance, Implementer will either correct the nonconformance (and update this Certification if necessary) or revoke this Certification.

 Incorporation of Terms: The Terms and Conditions for Certification of Conformance to an OpenID Connect Conformance Profile, located at [insert URL], are incorporated by reference in this Certification, and Implementer agrees to be bound by such Terms and Conditions.

-Expiration.
-This Certification expires [three years] after the Test Date set forth above, or upon earlier termination by Implementer or the OpenID Foundation.